Automatic Guided Vehicles (AGV) Information

-Tugger automatic guided vehicles are powered, wheel based transport vehicles that are capable of pulling one or more non-powered vehicles (with loads) behind it in a train.
-AGVs operate under computer control without the need for human operators or drivers.
+Tugger automatic guided vehicles are powered, wheel-based transport vehicles that are capable of pulling one or more non-powered vehicles (with loads) behind it in a train.

 In general, AGVs use one of two methods for guidance: Fixed path, where a physical guide path (e.g., wire, tape, paint) on the floor is used for guidance.
-Free-ranging AGVs have no physical guide path, thus easier to change vehicle path (in software), but absolute position estimates (from, e.g., lasers) are needed to correct dead-reckoning error.
+Free-ranging AGVs have no physical guide path, thus, it is easier to change vehicle path (in software), but absolute position estimates (e.g., from lasers) are needed to correct dead-reckoning error.